Hisar Military Station: CSD Canteen

 CSD Canteen, Hisar depot run by the Canteen Stores Department (India) is on the Delhi Road, just opposite the Police Post.

 With effect from 1 January 2009, following are the new monetary limits for buying Non-AFD Items (groceries and low value items) and AFD (Against Firm Demand) Items from the CSD stores.
 An AFD item can be bought only on the CSD Smart Card of the original cardholder.

 Golf Course

-There is an 18 hole Hisar Army Golf Course.
+There is an 18 hole Golf Course.